colgatto/telegram-log/README.md

 # telegram-log
 Send the log from your project directly on telegram, no backend or webHook needed!

-Can use two different template or you can easily create and use your own too.
+You can use two different template or you can easily create and use your own too.

 ## Install